samarawickrama/NYC-Taxi---Exploratory-Data-Analysis/README.md

 Basic Questions

 a.
-What is the distribution of number of passengers per trip?
+What is the distribution of number of passengers per trip?<br>
 b.
-What is the distribution of payment_type?
+What is the distribution of payment_type?<br>
 c.
-What is the distribution of fare amount?
+What is the distribution of fare amount?<br>
 d.
-What is the distribution of tip amount?
+What is the distribution of tip amount?<br>
 e.
-What is the distribution of total amount?
+What is the distribution of total amount?<br>
 f.
-What are top 5 busiest hours of the day?
+What are top 5 busiest hours of the day?<br>
 g.
-What are the top 10 busiest locations of the city?
+What are the top 10 busiest locations of the city?<br>
 h.
-Which trip has the highest standard deviation of travel time?
+Which trip has the highest standard deviation of travel time?<br>
 i.
-Which trip has most consistent fares?
+Which trip has most consistent fares?<br>

 Open Questions